-Guillermo Villanueva is a SNSF-funded Assistant Professor (non TT) at the Ecole Polytechnique Federale de Lausane (EPFL), Switzerland, in the Microengineering Institute (IMT).
+Guillermo Villanueva is a Tenure Track Assistant Professor at the Ecole Polytechnique Federale de Lausane (EPFL), Switzerland, in the Mechanical Engineering Institute (IGM).
 Before joining EPFL he was a Marie Curie post-doctoral scholar at DTU (Denmark) and Caltech (California, US); and before a post-doc at EPFL-LMIS1.
 He received his M.Sc. in Physics in Zaragoza (Spain) and his PhD from the UAB in Barcelona (Spain).

 Since the start of his PhD (2002), Prof. Villanueva has been active in the fields of NEMS/MEMS for sensing, having expertise from the design and fabrication to the characterization and applicability.
-He has co-authored more than 55 papers in peer-reviewed journals (h-index of 14) and more than 70 contributions to international conferences.
+He has co-authored more than 75 papers in peer-reviewed journals (h-index of 24 WoK, 32 GoS) and more than 100 contributions to international conferences.

 Sensors, Oscillators, nonlinear and coupled dynamics, fundamental noise processes